DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 How well do you know your brain?
 Do you know how it works?
 What areas it is really strong at, what areas it is weak and how to maximise its capabilities?

-The human brain is one of the world&#39;s great wonders and we live in a age where we now know a tremendous amount of details on how it works.
+The human brain is one of the world's great wonders and we live in a age where we now know a tremendous amount of details on how it works.

-You need understand how your brain work, so that you understand it&#39;s blind spots and why we behave in the way we do.
+You need understand how your brain work, so that you understand it's blind spots and why we behave in the way we do.

 How do you think?
 How do you remember?
 How do you see?
 How rational are your decisions?
 Who is actually making the decisions in your head?